 - whether one person cheated on another.

-In other cases, the alleged victim wants the charges dropped because the parties have sought counseling and made changes within their family that ensure another incident will not occur.
+On the other hand, the alleged victim might demand that the charges are dropped because the parties have sought counseling or made changes within their family to ensure that another incident will not occur.

 Attorneys for Domestic Violence Battery in Tampa, FL

-The criminal defense attorneys at Sammis Law Firm are experienced in representing clients on a variety of misdemeanor or felony domestic violence crimes.
+The criminal defense attorneys at Sammis Law Firm are experienced in representing clients on a variety of misdemeanor or felony domestic violence crimes in Hillsborough County, FL.
 Most of the time, a domestic violence case is for a misdemeanor offense such as assault or battery.

 Sometimes the incident can result in more serious felony allegations involving the following types of charges: